chronicleprotocol/documentation/docs/Developers/testnet.md

 ---

 # Testnet Addresses

+You can find the Oracles' smart contract addresses using the [Chronicle Dashboard](https://chroniclelabs.org/dashboard), by toggling the `<dev mode>` option located in the top right corner.

-Here you can find the Oracles' smart contract addresses organized by chains:
+Alternatively, you can also find here the addresses organized by chains:

 <details>
 <summary>Smart Contract Addresses on **Ethereum Sepolia**</summary>